 Rank3 – Can make many useful items from naturally occurring materials; common examples would be making rope or twine from plant or animals fibers, containers or vessels from plant or animal parts, etc… Also when resting in natural environments, your entire party receives a minimum Shelter value of 20% (see Resting)

 Rank1 – All stealth traps receive +5 to hit and +1 damage

-Rank3 – Any trap that requires an can be used as an or an , allowing for up to two trap usages each round
+Rank3 – Any trap that requires an action can be used as an instant or an action, allowing for up to two trap usages each round

 Petty Thievery is practiced by those that are not stealth classes.
 It allows for a small amount of special abilities that can be used while hiding, although very limited and unpracticed.
 With each level up however this skill will grow.
 Although not as powerful as a stealth class it can still come in handy, in those tight (and locked) situations.

 Rank1 to 5 – Awarded one Stealth skill point, per Petty Thievery Rank, to spend as you see fit, however you cannot put more than 3 points into any given skill